The Kardashian Sisters' Turks and Caicos Getaway Will Have You Counting Down to Summer on Kardashians

 According to a source, the ladies stayed at an oceanfront property, where they hung out by the pool and played in the sand.
 "They had a very relaxing stay," the source said.
 "It's a beautiful white sand beach and they had it all to themselves.
 Kourtney and Khloe made sand castles and dipped their toes in the ocean."

-Perhaps the two were having flashbacks to Kourtney and Khloe Take Miami because they took advantage of a day out on a yacht to recreate the years-old promo.
-"The sisters spent time on a yacht one day, where they were laying out on the deck and had lunch served," the source noted.
+Perhaps they were having flashbacks to Kourtney and Khloe Take Miami because the two took advantage of time out on a yacht to recreate a years-old promo image for the show.
+"The sisters spent time on a yacht one day, where they were laying out on the deck and had lunch served," the source described.

 While their beachside trip was certainly a getaway, according to the source, the sisters also got in their daily workouts.
 Fortunately for the moms, the property also came with a playground and wading pool for youngsters.